Nexeros/OpenCosplayer/exoTail/README.md

 **Step 7: Mount the Base**
 *   Attach the first segment to the `base_module.3mf` with mounted `*_mount.3mf` (based on version), which is used to fasten the tail to a belt or harness.

+**Step 8: Install ropes (not necessary for Inertial version)**
+*   Cut 4mm (1.7mm inner) PTFE tube and slide it into the holes in the segments.
+*   Drag steel rope through segments, including `end_module.3mf` and `base_module.3mf`.
+*   Lock with srews at ends and in segments you want.

+**Step 9: Install springs**
+*   Tension the springs and attach them to the mounting holes in the segments.
 ---

 ## Recommendations and Tips